 Finding the Best Places to Retire Since 2006!

-Overview: Known for its beautiful beaches and blue-green waters, Jupiter is located on Florida's southeastern coast.
+Known for its gorgeous beaches and blue-green waters, Jupiter is on Florida's southeastern coast.
 Downtown Miami is about 90 miles away, and Jupiter is considered one of its northern exurbs.

-Beautiful gated communities and waterfront homes are common, but modest condominiums and ranch ramblers are here, too.
-The Inlet Village, where Jupiter began, has not only restaurants and shops but also older, traditional Florida homes.
+Beautiful gated communities and waterfront homes are common, but there are also modest condominiums and ranch ramblers.
+The Inlet Village, where Jupiter began, has not only restaurants and shops but older, traditional Florida homes, too.
 Jupiter Bay is a condominium community with a walkway to the beach.

 Climate: Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Accredited by Joint Commission?
 Yes